What is a shared account?

 The simplest definition of a shared account is: a privileged account in an organization that multiple employees co-use.
 A shared account can be used for applications, services, impersonation, scheduled tasks, or common asset access.
 Organizations do not need to use shared accounts—it’s a choice based on their unique requirements and the potential fit for their IT environment

-How Shared Accounts Can be Leveraged to Improve IT Administration
+How to Leverage Shared Accounts to Improve IT Administration

 Shared accounts can be leveraged within an environment to help support enterprise or application roles.
 When used properly, shared accounts can considerably reduce the overhead of management, entitlements, and compliance.
 However, to reap the benefits of shared accounts, while ensuring proper use and auditing, certain control mechanisms, namely privileged access management (PAM), must be in place.